The Ultimate List of Mystery Books for 2024

 Dan Brown found a way to incorporate symbolism and brilliant riddles into this modern-day mystery.
 The plot does not slow for a minute from the first page to the last.
 This is one of our favorite mystery books.

-It is the first in the Robert Langdon series and my favorite as well.
+It is the first of the Robert Langdon books and my favorite as well.
 This story revolves around an Illuminati plot against the Catholic Church.
 The Tom Hanks-led Netflix book adaptation is worth a watch!

 The Long Call by Ann Cleeves